 Yes, you should test the pressure relief valve regularly and replace it if it fails to operate.
 At least once a year you should flush out the sediments.
 As long as a tank has a functioning anode, it should not rust.

 If left undisturbed, roots from shrubs and trees will completely fill a pipe with multiple hair-like root masses at each point of entry.
 These root masses quickly become clogged with toilet tissue, grease and other debris flowing from your home to the main sewer, resulting in reduced flow, slow running drains and in most cases a complete blockage.
 Once roots have entered the pipe, they continue to grow and expand, exerting considerable pressure at the crack or joint.
 This increased pressure often breaks the pipe and may result in total collapse, which requires repair or replacement.
 Some pipe materials are more susceptible to root intrusion than others.
 Clay tile pipe is easily penetrated and damaged by tree roots.
 Concrete pipe and PVC pipe may also allow root intrusion, but to a lesser extent than clay pipe.
 PVC pipe usually has fewer joints and the tightly fitted joints are less likely to leak as a result of settlement around the pipe.
-Allow Benjamin Franklin Plumbing® to use state-of-the-art inline drain cameras to view and record your drain problems with roots.
+Schedule a Mrs. Michael Plumber to use state-of-the-art inline drain cameras to view and record your drain problems with roots.

 The unsightly buildup is mineral deposits.
 To remove these deposits from the showerhead, take a plastic bag and pour a cup of vinegar in it.
 Place the bag over the showerhead and use a twist tie to hold it in place overnight.
 In the morning, remove the bag and use an old toothbrush to gently scrub off the deposits.
 You might be able to remove the aerators from the faucets and allow them to soak in the vinegar overnight.
 Your Benjamin Franklin Plumbing® professional can explain to you all about the water softening and conditioning options available to you through our H2O Harmony system.

 Foul odors occur from a buildup of food debris within the disposal.
 To eliminate odors, place ice cubes and lemon peels or orange peels in the disposal, and run for 30 seconds.
 Next, squirt a little liquid dish detergent into the disposer while it is still running.
 Finally, run cold water for about 30 seconds to rinse all the debris away.

 You may want to check to see if a toilet is leaking.
 Check the water level in the tank to see if water is overflowing into the overflow pipe.
 This is the pipe in the middle of the tank which has a small tube connected to it.
 In the event water is running into the overflow pipe, adjust the fill valve to stop the flow approximately one inch below the top of the overflow tube or to the water level mark stamped on the side of the tank.
 Periodic maintenance by a plumbing professional will ensure proper operation.